Chercher province

-Chercher (Amharic: ጨርጨር) sometimes spelled as Charchar was a former province in Eastern Ethiopia in what is now eastern Oromia.
-Also known as Ahmar and West Hararghe, chercher is the name given mainly to the eastern escarpment highland areas of Oromia state's West Hararaghe Zone, where the chains of Checher or Ahmar mountains rise and extend inland from the Great Rift Valley in its northwest.
+Chercher was a province in Hararghe (eastern Ethiopia) now part of Oromia Region, Ethiopia.
+Also known as Ittuu and West Hararghe, Chercher is the name given mainly to the eastern escarpment highland areas of Oromia state's West Hararaghe Zone, where the chains of Checher or higher mountains rise and extend inland from the Great Rift Valley in its northwest.
 The capital of the former Chercher province was Chiro.

 Etymology

-Chercher may originate from carcar, the Harari language meaning ridge that leads to a ravine.
+Chercher may originate from cer, the Harari word meaning “a cliff that creates a deep gorge.”